-Shirt White, button front, short sleeve shirt with a collar and embroidered school crest.
+Shirt White, button front, short or long sleeve shirt with a collar and embroidered school crest.

 Skirt Green and blue tartan pleated style.

-To be worn at knee length.Stockings Plain black stockings or tights.
+Stockings Plain black stockings or tights.
 To be worn with skirts only.

 Shorts Plain bottle green shorts.
 Alternative to skirts, to be worn Terms I & 4 only.